weakish/xkcd936/README.md

 [xkcd936](https://www.xkcd.com/936/) style passphrase generator.

-But we use 5 words instead of 4, since 5 words will achieve an entropy of:
+But we use 5 words as default instead of 4, since 5 words will achieve an entropy of:

     log(99171)/log(2)*5 = 82.988